-Upon arrival at the show, exhibit house personnel must check in with the Official Show Decorator or designated agents to present their credentials and receive permission to work on the floor.
+Upon arrival at the show, exhibit house personnel must check in with the Official Service Contractor or its designated agents to present their credentials and receive permission to work on the floor.

 21. Exhibitor Service Kit

 At the time of booth assignment, the Application for Exhibit Space will be completed and signed by the Society, converting it into a binding contract that will be provided by the Society to the Exhibitor.
-Approximately 2 months prior to the Exhibition, the Society will distribute Exhibitor Service Kits to exhibiting companies whose full payment for contracted booth space has been received by the deadline of August 22, 2014.
+The Society will distribute an electronic Exhibitor Service Kit to exhibiting companies within 90 days of the meeting date.
 The Service Kit will include any amended or additional rules and regulations, housing forms, badge order forms, audio-visual equipment order forms, all decorator related order forms, electrical and telephone order forms, florist and photographer forms, etc. Please review all information carefully and be aware of all required cut-off dates.